jcaillon/Notes/git/git_training.md

 > If you check out a commit instead of a branch you are in a **detached `HEAD`** state

 What if we try to add a commit to this `HEAD`?
 It adds the new commit #2 with the parent being the commit #1 and then the `HEAD` is moved to that new commit #2.
+No branch reference gets updated.

 ![](images/2018-09-12-19-34-05.png)